dabeaz-course/practical-python/Notes/04_Classes_objects/02_Inheritance.md

 ```

 It should immediately crash with a `NotImplementedError` exception.
 That's not
-too exciting, but continue to the next part.
+too exciting, but it's exactly what we expected.
+Continue to the next part.

 ### Exercise 4.6: Using Inheritance to Produce Different Output

-The `TableFormatter` class you defined in part (a) is meant to be extended via inheritance.
+The `TableFormatter` class you defined in part (a) is meant to be
+extended via inheritance.
 In fact, that's the whole idea.
+To
-To illustrate, define a class `TextTableFormatter` like this:
+illustrate, define a class `TextTableFormatter` like this:

 ```python
 # tableformat.py